10 Top Criteria for Selection of Testing Tools

-Making a decision to start automation is easy but choosing an appropriate tool for automation is not.
+Making a decision to start test automation is easy but choosing an appropriate tool for automation is not.
 There are teams that are spending a lot on hiring new manual testing resources but find it hard to invest in automation.
 The reasons could be many.
 One major cause that we are about to eliminate for you is understanding the criteria for selection of testing tools.

 Sometimes, teams spend a lot of time exploring tools and get so overwhelmed with the information out there that they give up on the idea of automation altogether.
 Other times, choose a generic tool, start with automation but then, never get past the first few test cases.

 In this article, we have put together some points that will help such teams navigate their search for the right tool: